mahesh-wabale/shared_library/README.md

 ## TITLE: Deployment of 2 application 1st java and 2nd python with kubernetes cluster using helm with slack alert :

-# Java and Python Applications Deployment with Kubernetes using Helm and Slack Alerts

 ## Description
 This project demonstrates how to deploy two applications, one Java and one Python, on a Kubernetes cluster using Helm charts.
 Additionally, the deployment process includes Slack alerts to notify about the status of the deployment.